What Do Substance Abuse Counselor Do?

 - Train or supervise student interns or new staff members.

-Below is a list of the skills most Substance Abuse Counselors say are important on the job.
+These are the skills Substance Abuse Counselors say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.